Bio-Tech Industry Careers

 Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Funding

-Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Funding SBIR/STTR – These seed funds from the NIH and NSF for small businesses are obtained by the scientists by writing grant proposals and submitting them for review in a competitive process.
+Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Funding SBIR/STTR – These seed funds from the NIH, NSF, and several other organizations for small businesses are obtained by the scientists by writing grant proposals and submitting them for review in a competitive process.
 These funds have the advantage over other seed fund sources of having 0% equity, which means you still own 100% of your company.

 Key Resources on SBIR/STTR: